khanarbazz/Atliq-Mart-s-Promotion-Analysis-And-Tangible-Insights-Using-SQL/README.md

 ### Product and Category Analysis
 - **High-Lifting Product Categories:** Identify categories with the largest sales increase from promotions.
 - **Product Responsiveness to Promotions:** Determine which products performed exceptionally well or poorly.
-- **Correlation Between Product Category and Promotion Type:** Analyze how different categories respond to various promotion types.
+- **Correlation Between Product Category and Promotion Type:** Analyze how different categories respond to various promotion types